 Beginning as a scientist expatriating herself to the US from China, and later shifting fields entirely from science to art, and writing fiction for a living, Li explains how she thinks and dreams in English

 At one humorous moment, she even refuses to read a passage of her writing in Chinese because it was not written in Chinese (it does seem an absurdity to expect a writer to be able to translate their own work on the spot, even into a language she speaks).

 However, despite all this, or perhaps because of it, we are offered the chance to obtain an extraordinarily rare and intimate insight into the bridge between two cultures and two languages, all through one hand holding one pen.

 “A word I hate to use in English is ‘I’: it is a melodramatic word.
 In Chinese, a language less grammatically strict, one can construct a sentence with an implied subject pronoun and skip the embarrassing ‘I’; or else replace it with ‘we’.
 Living is not an original business.”

-Don’t miss out on Yiyun Li’s latest novel: Where Reasons End.
+Don’t miss out on Yiyun Li’s follow-up novel: Where Reasons End.

 Homecoming and Leave-taking

 To return at last to Li’s choosing to remove herself from her country of birth, and even her native tongue, Li explains it in the most beautiful manner:

 “Homecoming, in my case, would only be meaningfully followed by leave-taking.
 A permanent homecoming would be a resignation.
 To be among people – does that require one to be at peace with oneself?
 But an agitated mind does not know any road to peace except the one away from home, which time and again exposes one to that lifelong phobia of attachment, just as to write betrays one’s instinct to curl up and hide.”